 Not all elements of a scorecard are equal.
 As such, the need to weigh elements is important.
 A KPI management tool should include overall areas or perspectives as well as objectives and KPIs.

 Typically, an application will include all the objects described above.
 At some stage, these will need to be pulled together in the form of a briefing.
 That is, a management report that contains objects like dashboards, row and column reports, strategy maps, initiatives and single or grouped KPIs.
 The ability to view these in an uncluttered way online as a presentation is vitally important as is the ability to export the final briefing.

 Mobile is no longer an optional extra.
 There are more mobile searches conducted on Google than on regular PCs or laptops.
 It is not necessary to have a mobile ‘app’.
-In fact, it is often desirable not too, as the app must be downloaded and the interface may differ to the desktop version.
+In fact, it is often desirable not to, as the app must be downloaded and the interface may differ from the desktop version.
 Ideally, the application should be built on fully ‘responsive’ web technology providing a consistent user experience across all devices.